yy933/Genius-Chef-ecommerce/README.md

 ## **Function**
 * ### Users :
-  - Create an account or login with Google or Twitter account.
+  - Create an account or log in with Google or Twitter account.
   - Reset password with unique links sent to users' email.
-  - Choose customized plans based on weekly menu and add them to cart.
+  - Choose customized plans based on the weekly menu and add them to the cart.
   - Get order and payment confirmation emails when completing orders.
   - Checkout with credit card (powered by [ECpay](https://www.ecpay.com.tw/Intro/Ecpay_en)) or [Paypal](https://www.paypal.com/).
   - View or cancel orders in the user profile.
   - View or change personal info in the user profile.
   - Subscribe to newsletters.
   - Check weekly menu and recipes.
-  - Contact the customer service team via online contact form.
+  - Contact the customer service team via a online contact form.
 * ### Admin :
-  - View, sort, and filter user info ( including user name, ID, account created date, email, current active status, subscription status).
+  - View, sort, and filter user info ( including user name, ID, account created date, email, current active status, and subscription status).
   - View, sort, and filter order info ( including  order ID, user ID, order created date, current status, and order details).
   - Reset password with unique links sent to admin's email.